 There are several other data plans to choose from but for a one-week stay, I felt this was a bit on the higher side.
 I chose to rely on the Wi-Fi that is available at most major hotels and restaurants for free.

 10) Packing for Mauritius

-No matter when you are headed to Mauritius, beach wear is an obvious item in your packing list.
+No matter when you are headed to Mauritius, beachwear is an obvious item on your packing list.
 Besides the same, I would advise carrying a light shawl, especially if you plan to visit the hilly regions of Mauritius.
 In terms of footwear, flat-heeled shoes are the best – given that there is plenty of walking to be done.
 For the evenings, I do recommend a few semi-formal evening dresses as a lot of hotels have special banquets and feasts.
 If you are a person who likes nightlife, there are plenty of options in Mauritius for you to experience the same and thus, you may need to pack accordingly.

 Bug repellant will be fairly useful in the evening as there are a few lurking around the tropical lands.
 Sun-tan lotion is also, recommended during the day.
 In terms of other accessories, please carry a universal charger.
 The plug points here cater to the European standards.